dlang-community/Pegged/pegged/docs/Parametrized Rules.md

 Repeat(Expr, n) <- Expr  if(n > 1)(Repeat(Expr, n-1))
 ```

-Also, associated to that, guards/constraints on parametrized rules:
+Also, associated to that, guards/constraints on parameterized rules:

 ```
 Repeat(Expr,n) if (n> 0) <- Expr   if(n > 1)(Repeat(Expr, n-1))